 Adam’s credentials include a B.A. in Ecological Design from New York University’s Gallatin School of Individualized Study, a semester certificate from the Ecosa Institute, a Permaculture Design Certificate from Andrew Faust, and a Permaculture Teacher’s Certificate from Dave Jacke.
 He has studied under many noted permaculturalists in the United States, including Toby Hemenway, Larry Santoyo, Peter Bane, Jerome Osentowski and Eric Toensmeier.

 Creighton Hofeditz grew up in Morrison, Colorado and obtained an B.A. in theater and communication before switching paths with a permaculture design course at the Central Rocky Mountain Permaculture Institute in 2011.
 He worked with Peter Bane during the editing process of The Permaculture Handbook and has since designed home landscapes, a highway exit, and a farm school curriculum.
-Recently he was a contributing author on Jerome Osentowski’s book The Forest Garden Greenhouse and served as the intern coordinator at Bullocks’ Permaculture Homestead in Washington State.
-He’s placed special emphasis on greenhouses, perennial plant propagation, and community education, and has put that to use in his full time job as a middle school teacher at the permaculture-influenced Denver Montessori Junior/Senior High School.
-He is the current president the Denver Permaculture Guild and loves the challenge of crafting unique, elegant, well-patterned systems in any environment.
+He was a contributing author on Jerome Osentowski’s book The Forest Garden Greenhouse and served as the intern coordinator at Bullocks’ Permaculture Homestead in Washington State.
+He’s placed special emphasis on greenhouses, perennial plant propagation, and community education, and has put that to use in his job as a middle school teacher at the permaculture-influenced Denver Montessori Junior/Senior High School.
+He’s been the lead organizer of the Denver PDC since 2015, and loves the challenge of crafting unique, elegant, well-patterned systems in any environment.